Time-of-flight of solitary waves in dry and wet chains of beads: experimental results and phenomenological models

 The experimental results shown here were obtained using striker speeds from $0.075 \pm 0.003$~m/s through $1.23 \pm 0.003$~m/s, where the uncertainty was calculated as the standard deviation over $20$ shots.
 At moderately high speeds, it was observed that at equal impact speeds the rebound speeds of the striker were noticeably different.
 Subsequently, small motions of the beads along the chain were detected.
 This suggested that tiny gaps between the beads were generated after the passage of the solitary wave.
 We performed some numerical simulations, which confirmed that observation.
 In fact, several authors have studied the fragmentation, and the effects of dispersion, on a line of balls \cite{HerrSch81,HerrSei82,HinSaiJ99}.
 Thus, a change in the methodology was in order.
 At speeds below $\sim 0.25$~m/s, no rebound of the striker was observed.
 Then, before each measurement the striker was used to give a series of taps to the chain, using a speed $v_t=0.18$~m/s.
 In principle, this should compactify the chain.
 To make sure that no gaps remained in the chain, prior to each measurement $40$ taps at $v=v_t$ were given.
 Of course, this made the time necessary for an experiment $40$ times longer than an experiment without tapping.
 It must be remarked that a tapping technique was previously used by several other authors to increase the packing density of granular materials \cite{KniFanLau95,PhiBid02}.
-Summarizing, each point in the following figures was obtained by repeating $20$ times the sequence of giving $40$ taps, and then shooting the striker at the desired speed to measure the ToF.
+Summarizing, the plots in figures \ref{Fig_2} through \ref{Fig_4} were obtained by repeating $20$ times the sequence of giving $40$ taps, and then shooting the striker at the desired speed, for each point or curve.